-Every step in the process of selling a house has its challenges, but perhaps none is more frustrating than having the appraisal on a house come in well below the sale price.
-Between tighter underwriting standards from lenders and the implementation of the Housing Valuation Code of Conduct (HVCC) in May 2009, low appraisals have been an increasingly common problem for new-home builders.
-Here are 10 ways to deal with them:
+Every step in the process of selling a house has its challenges, but perhaps none is more frustrating than having a new-construction appraisal come in well below the sale price.
+Between tighter underwriting standards from lenders and the implementation of the Home Valuation Code of Conduct (HVCC) in May 2009, low appraisals have been an increasingly common problem for new-home builders.
+Here are 10 ways to deal with them.

 Your best defense against a bad appraisal is to encourage your customers to select lenders that follow best practices in appraiser selection, says Allen Gardiner, SRA, vice president of residential at Plano, Texas-based Jackson Claborn.
 To do that, you need to get to know your lenders and learn how they select appraisers because appraiser selection is based solely on the lender guidelines.
 Start the process by having a candid discussion with lenders about your communities, homes and, the market, Gardiner says.

-Contrary to what many builders, real estate agents, and even lenders have been told, lenders are not required to use appraisal management companies (AMCs) or to select appraisers at random, says Steve Linville, director of single-family housing at the National Association of Home Builders.
+Contrary to what many home builders, real estate agents, and even lenders have been told, lenders are not required to use AMCs (appraisal management companies) or to select appraisers at random, says Steve Linville, director of single-family housing at the National Association of Home Builders.
 They should be selected based on experience and qualifications.

 “You can go to lender and say, ‘I need an appraiser who understands new construction in this county,’” Linville says.

 As a builder, you can ask the lender to select appraisers who are:

 - Experienced in your market.
 In appraisal terms, this is known as “geographic competency.”

 - Fully familiar with green building and energy efficiency values.